jp-quant/jp-quant.github.io/_posts/2020-09-01-fbprophet_bayesian_glm.md

 This approach of modeling variables, both the priors & posteriors, as distributions have not been heavily explored & implemented back then due to high computational demands.
 However, our accelerating technological advancement has allowed Bayesians to find themselves a vital role for data modelling approaches in modern days, especially in building neural network models.

-Though I can spend time writing in details on the applications of such simple, yet powerful, concept of Bayesian Statistics, there exist .
-I **highly encourage** checking them out even if you already know the mathematics, since it is not about just knowing what and how to use it, but when & why we are using it:
+Though I can spend time writing in details on the applications of such simple, yet powerful, concept of Bayesian Statistics, there exist many informational & captivating explanations already conducted by much more credible individuals than me.
+I **highly encourage** checking them out even if you already know the mathematics, since it is not about just knowing what and how to use it, but also when & why we are using it:

 - [Bayes Theorem](https://www.youtube.com/watch?v=HZGCoVF3YvM&t=528s&ab_channel=3Blue1Brown)  *by 3Blue1Brown*
 - [The Bayesian Trap](https://www.youtube.com/watch?v=R13BD8qKeTg&ab_channel=Veritasium) *by Veritasium*